Only this pageAll pages

 Remote Sym SFTP Concurrency

-Plus The number of files to download simultaneously when using SFTP sync for Remote Syms.
+Plus The number of files to download simultaneously when using SFTP sync (used by Remote Syms and Reports).

 Default Value